Hoye Crest

 Navigate to 6GW5+67 Eglon, West Virginia.

-To reach Hoye Crest from I-68, take Exit 14 and head south on US 219.
-After passing the junction with US 50 at Redhouse, MD, continue for 4.3 miles until you reach the village of Silver Lake, West Virginia.
-From Silver Lake, continue following US 219 South for 1.1 miles.
-Look for trees with orange blazes on the left side of the road and a marked sign "MD HP" indicating the trailhead.
-There are parking areas on both sides of the road.
-Driving up the logging road is not recommended due to rough conditions and legal restrictions.
+To reach the trailhead for Hoye Crest from I-68, take Exit 14 and head south on US 219.
+After passing the junction with US 50 at Redhouse, Maryland, continue for 4.3 miles until you arrive in the village of Silver Lake, West Virginia.
+From there, continue south on US 219 for another 1.1 miles.
+Watch for trees with orange blazes on the left side of the road and a small sign marked "MD HP"—this indicates the trailhead.
+Parking is available on both sides of the road.
+Do not attempt to drive up the logging road, as it is rough and may be legally restricted.

 Recommended Route